 There’s no federal or state law that prohibits sleeping in your car.
 But many cities and municipalities have their own bans on it.
 It’s also generally illegal to camp overnight on public property, including parks and parking structures.
 And finding the right parking is a challenge we can all relate to.

-There may also be laws against sleeping in your vehicle during certain hours of the day (typically at night), which is why it’s important to read up local laws before getting somewhere.
+There may also be laws against sleeping in your vehicle during certain hours of the day (typically at night), which is why it’s important to read up on local laws before getting anywhere.

 Like any other driver, you’ll also want to abide by the rules of the road and obey any traffic laws.
 Since you may be on the road frequently, you may want to drive during safer times of the day or week.
 For example, Sunday has the least number of car crashes, on average.